AdobeDocs/learning-manager.en/help/migrated/kb/unable-to-search-course.md

 Therefore, the learner is not able to search for the stand-alone Courses under **My Learning**.

-However, the learner cannot view the courses inside the Learning Program/Certification.
+However, the learner can view the courses inside the Learning Program/Certification.

 ## Scenario 2: Learner does not have access to the Catalog that contains the Course.